MarxGonzalez/reddcoin-rpc-japi/README.md

 And of course: please create an issue or a PR when you've found a bug or have a feature request.

+Many thanks to [Surfer058](https://github.com/Surfer058/Reddcoin-.NET-Core-API) for his work on the response types!

 ## Contents of this readme

 **[Next steps](#next-steps)**<br>